TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 *   **Password-protected:** Your video may be accessed by anyone who enters the password you have set.
 *   **Private link:** Your video may be accessed by anyone who enters the link assigned to it.

+We provide similar options for our Livestream.com services.
 You may change these settings at any time.
 Changes will be applied on a go-forward basis.
 You should exercise caution in granting access to others.
 Once you have granted access to someone else, you lose a degree of control over the distribution of your video as those persons may share the password and/or link with other people.
 Regardless of your profile or video privacy settings, Vimeo reserves the right to inspect them for compliance with its Terms of Service, to provide customer support, or to address technical issues.

 10\.
 Communications from Us Emails